 Of the numerous locations at Broward County, the Brian Piccolo Sports Park & Velodrome, Tradewinds Educational Farm & Stables, and various examples of county commissioned Public Art and Design pieces showcase the diverse and intriguing locations here.
-Read on to learn more about three of these sights.

 Brian Piccolo Sports Park & Velodrome

-For more than 20 years, this extensive, unique, and exciting Sports park has one of the widest and most unique array of activities in Florida.
+For more than 20 years this extensive, unique, and exciting Sports park has one of the widest arrays of activities in Florida.
 Situated on the Great Florida Birding and Wildlife Trail, this busy park is home to six softball fields, two lighted youth baseball fields, one unlighted multipurpose field, and even two cricket pitches, one clay and one artificial surface.
 A par 3 disc golf course is also available for frisbee fanatics, as well as courts for basketball, the Memorial Fitness Zone, a 500 meter roadcourse for cyclists, and even geocaching, which is an exciting, gps driven treasure hunt.
 The most unique feature in the park is the Velodrome.
 This sloping, cycling stadium, is the only one of its kind in Florida and only one of three in the Southeastern United States.
-The sport dates back to the 1800s, and the Brian Piccolo Sports Park is proud to be a part of its resurging popularity.
+The sport dates back to the 1800s, and the Brian Piccolo Sports Park is proud to be a part of its popularity.

 Tradewinds Educational Farm & Stables